BigJoe098/College-ERD/README.md

     $ py -m venv env
     $ .\env\Scripts\activate

+Do the same steps as in no virtualenv.

 ### No virtualenv

 This assumes that `python3` is linked to valid installation of python 3 and that `pip` is installed and `pip3`is valid